flipperdevices/flipperzero-firmware/README.md

 If you push the right arrow, some stats will display: the qrcode "Version" - which corresponds to how big it is; the ECC level - which determines the qrcode's resilience to damage, such as a dirty screen (Low, Medium, Quartile, and High); and the qrcode Mode (Numeric, Alpha-Numeric, Binary, or Kanji).

+While viewing the stats, you can select Version or ECC using the up and down arrows and the center button.
+You can then increase or decrease the Version or ECC using up and down and save your choice using the center buttton.
+This feature was mostly added for my own amusement and testing, but, theoretically, it may help a reader that's having trouble if the default ECC is less than the highest value ("H"): you can increase the Version by 1 and then set the ECC to "H".
+Whether or not this helps depends on the reader.

 You can hide the stats by pressing the left arrow.

 When you're done viewing the qrcode, press the back button to return to the file browser.
 If you push the back button in the file browser, the app will